StiplulateInk096/Game-Library/README.md

 "getSmaller" takes two arguments and returns the lower, "getLarger" does the opposite, and here it is used to make sure the circle fits on the screen.

+This is the basic structure the library follows.